solana-labs/solana/docs/src/backwards-compatibility.md

 ### Deprecation Process

 1. In any `PATCH` or `MINOR` release, a feature, API, endpoint, etc. could be marked as deprecated.
-2. According to code upgrade difficulty, some features will be remain deprecated for a few release cycles.
+2. According to code upgrade difficulty, some features will remain deprecated for a few release cycles.
 3. In a future `MAJOR` release, deprecated features will be removed in an incompatible way.